X16Community/x16-smc/doc/recovery-with-arduino.md

 <img width="814" alt="Making connections" src="https://github.com/user-attachments/assets/458ce10b-69ec-48f0-8e91-1abecedc64a4">

-Some revisions of the Arduino Uno may also require a 10 uF elctrolytic capacitor installed between RESET and GND on the bottom pin row shown in the above picture.
+Some revisions of the Arduino Uno may also require a 10 uF electrolytic capacitor installed between RESET and GND on the bottom pin row shown in the above picture.
 Connect the negative terminal of the capacitor to GND, and the positive terminal to RESET.
 The capacitor prevents the Arduino Uno from being reset during the update procedure.